Right-handed pitcher Jhony Brito signed with the Yankees as an international free agent on November 9, 2015, out of Puerto Plata, Dominican Republic.

 For the 2017 season, he was assigned to the Staten Island Yankees where he made just three starts, striking out eight batters in 7 2/3 innings before being shut down after being taken out of the game on July 29 against Tri-City Valley Cats.
 He threw just eight pitches before his arm started bothering him and was removed.
 The Yankees went on to win the game and complete the third no-hitter in team history.

-Brito is a three-pitch pitcher with a fastball, changeup, and curveball.
+Brito is a three-pitch pitcher with a fastball that usually sits in the low-90s, changeup that is in the mid-80s, and a curveball that is in the high-70s to low-80s.
 He has a thin frame and uses a 3/4 arm slot delivery.